 Karen Burnette Garner is a native of Georgia and has painted professionally since 1983.
 Without formal training, she sought instruction from mentor John Baden-Nuttall, an English art master and world traveler, and for three years she studied the creation and business of art.
 Those three years formed the base for a continual expansion of knowledge and dedication to art as she grew her skills, and matured in her techniques.
+She enhanced her painting skills under the tutelage of the late Al Brouillette, and modeled her art business career after artist Ray Ellis, who she revered.
 After over thirty years as a professional artist, Ms. Garner has developed her own style and life philosophy, incorporating an appreciation for beauty, creativity, and inspiration into grateful daily living.

 Works by Karen Burnette Garner are included in collections worldwide.
-Public collectors include Thomas and Hutton Engineering (Myrtle Beach, SC), Wachovia, AT&T, Chateau Elan Winery, Holston Valley Hospital, Gwinnett Council for the Arts, and the University of Georgia Center for Continuing Education.
-Private collectors include Mr. And Mrs. Paul Duke, Mrs. Donald Panoz and future Hall of Fame candidate Larry "Chipper" Jones of the Atlanta Braves.
+Public collectors include Thomas and Hutton Engineering (Myrtle Beach, SC), Wachovia, AT&T, Chateau Elan Winery, Holston Valley Hospital, Gwinnett Council for the Arts, North Georgia Medical Office Building, and the University of Georgia Center for Continuing Education.
+Private collectors include the Duke Family, founders of Peachtree Corners, GA, Mrs. Donald Panoz of Chateau Elan Winery and future baseball Hall of Fame candidate Larry "Chipper" Jones of the Atlanta Braves.
 Gallery representation includes The Treasure Nest Art Gallery, Mount Pleasant, SC -- commissions are also accepted through her studio in Dacula, GA.